YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/15.buster_bullseye/buster_bullseye_migration.md

 For this, go in Diagnosis (category Base system) or look at the footer of the webadmin.
 In the command line, you can use `lsb_release -a` and `yunohost --version`.

+#### Run the migration to repair your python app
+After upgrading, your python apps should be unavailable cause their virtual env need to be rebuild.

+To do that you can run the pending migrations in `Webadmin > Update`.
+The apps below won't be automatically repaired, you need to force upgrade them manually instead with `yunohost app upgrade -f APP`.

+Apps which won't be automatically repaired and need a force upgrade:
+ * calibreweb
+ * django-for-runners
+ * ffsync (this app is in python2 and no longer maintained, no guarantee)
+ * jupiterlab
+ * librephotos
+ * mautrix
+ * mediadrop
+ * mopidy
+ * pgadmin
+ * tracim
+ * synapse
+ * weblate

+!!!
+If needed, you can disable the automatic rebuild for a specific python app, by removing the dedicated file ended by `.requirements_backup_for_bullseye_upgrade.txt` before to apply the migration.
+You can find this file near the venv of your app inside `/opt` or `/var/www`.

 #### Check that no issue appeared in the diagnosis

 Also in the Diagnosis in the webadmin, make sure that no specific issue appeared after running the migration (for example a service that crashed for some reason).

+If the service php7.3-fpm appears to be dead, you should upgrade your PHP apps like the custom web app.
+Next, you can run `apt autoremove`.

 #### Check that your applications are working